skommareddi/RxjsPolling/README.md

 # References
-Implementation of
+Implementation of Rxjs
-Simple polling
+1. Simple polling
-Combining polling with refresh button
+2. Combining polling with refresh button
-Polling and reset
+3. Polling and reset
-Polling when data is resolved
+4. Polling when data is resolved

 This example developed by Smitha Kommareddi  based on